USD ($)

 ● ACLs can be easily adjusted to accommodate organizational changes.

-Placement of Access Control Lists
+Placement of Access Control List

 Network administrators often position ACLs on the edge routers of a network.
 This strategy allows for traffic filtering before it reaches the core of the system.

-For instance, placing an ACL on a routing device between the demilitarized zone (DMZ) and the internet helps safeguard internal systems.
+For instance, placing an ACL on a routing device between the demilitarized zone (DMZ) and the Internet helps safeguard internal systems.

 Moreover, ACLs can be implemented between the DMZ and the internal network, with each configuration tailored to protect the connected devices and users.

-How to Configure Access Control List on Your Router?
+How to Configure Access Control List?

-To implement the Access Control List on your router follow the given steps:
+To implement the Access Control List on your router, follow the given steps:

-Step 1: Log Into Your Router
+Step 1: Log in to Your Router

 Open a web browser and enter your router's IP address to access the configuration page.
 For advanced routers, you may need to use a command line interface.